nigels-code/think-piece/README.md

 Technologies used: React, Firebase (Firestore), Javascript, HTML, SASS.

-I have set up a CI/CD pipeline between Github and Cloudflare Pages.
+I have connected this repo to Cloudflare Pages.
-Open <https://think-piece.pages.dev/> to see this project in production.
+Open <https://think-piece.pages.dev/> to see the project in production.

 ## Installation
 ```sh